MyReservo/Reservo-frontend/README.md

 - Login - Thanks to local storage, after successful registration, you can log out and then log in using the same e-mail address and password that you provided during registration
 - Booking appointments (will be added soon)
 - Responsive Web Design
+- This app is tested with Cypress (full test will be written soon)

 ## Installation